Skip to main content

 Poor Plastic Part Design Leads to Switch Failure

-I recently completed a failure analysis on a switch button.
-A relatively high number of failures had been reported in the field.
-Catastrophic cracking had been indicated within a retaining post on the switch, rendering the switch and the entire assembly inoperable.
+Catastrophic cracking had been observed within a retaining post on the switch, rendering the switch and the entire assembly inoperable.
 The switch was injection molded from a 20% glass fiber reinforced, toughened, heat stabilized polyphthalamide (PPA).
 This material appeared to be a good choice given the application requirements.

 A fractographic examination was performed on several of the returned failed components, revealing consistent features on all the parts.
 The failures occurred through brittle fracture mechanical overload, in which the applied stresses exceeded the short-term strength of the material.